magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/117502591-1e940f00-af56-11eb-9a92-f67c1c4e7558.png)

-the "End-user access type" item - which means "end-user access type" - appears, with a dropdown with 2 options:
+The "End-user access type" item - which means "end-user access type" - appears, with a dropdown with 2 options:

 <ol>
  <li>Deny</li>
  <li>Authenticated </li>
 </ol>

-by selecting the first option (“Deny”), you will be denying access to the project by the end user.
+By selecting the first option (“Deny”), you will be denying access to the project by the end user.

 URL Access